Land supply and growth challenges in South East Queensland

 The program has been monitoring the region since 2018 and continues to build and refine the input data and establish best practice research to improve the breadth and quality of the information it provides.

-More recently the Commonwealth Government’s HomeBuilder stimulus program, combined with low interest rates and strong net interstate migration, have created an unprecedented demand for housing in SEQ.
+The Commonwealth Government’s HomeBuilder stimulus program, combined with low interest rates and strong net interstate migration, have created an unprecedented demand for housing in SEQ.

 Keep up to date